parthibanloganathan/referlist-docs/docs/README.md

 1. Open your website editor in Squarespace
 2. Open up the relevant page where you'll collect emails in the Pages panel
 3. Add a Code block
 4. Copy and paste the below code where you want your signup form to be.
-Make sure to replace `NAME_OF_YOUR_DOMAIN` with the domain you entered in the Referlist setup page
+Make sure to replace `NAME_OF_YOUR_DOMAIN` with the domain you entered in the Referlist setup page.
+You can also get this code snippet from the Referlist Setup page once you hit Save.
 5. You can edit the CSS below to change the style of the input field and button

 ```